 Initial Focus on Reducing Nuclear Dangers

-In 1992 the Forum established a partnership with the Kroc Institute for International Peace Studies at the University of Notre Dame, to create what is now called the Sanctions and Security Research Program.
-The Sanctions and Security Research Program remains engaged in this project and continues to produce innovative research and policy recommendations on sanctions and security issues that help international policymakers use sanctions more effectively to halt the spread of nuclear weapons and prevent armed conflict and terrorism.
+In 1992 the Forum established a partnership with the Kroc Institute for International Peace Studies at the University of Notre Dame, to create the Sanctions and Security Research Program.
+The Sanctions and Security Research Program produced innovative research and policy recommendations on sanctions and security issues that help international policymakers use sanctions more effectively to halt the spread of nuclear weapons and prevent armed conflict and terrorism.

 Global Center on Cooperative Security

-Howard Brembeck passed away on December 5, 2010, at age 100, but his legacy will live on through the work of the Forum.
+Howard Brembeck passed away on December 5, 2010, at age 100, but his legacy lives on through the work of the Forum.